 Probiotics are beneficial bacteria that we can consume in order to replenish and bolster our natural intestinal microbiome.
 The research still debates how much, what kinds, and who should be using probiotics, but there is enough clear evidence that shows that readopting some of our previous ways of eating can make a positive difference.

 The old practices of making yogurt, fermenting foods and creating drinks from symbiotic colonies of bacteria and yeast (SCOBY) as found in Kombucha and Kefir, are today’s hot topic foods.
 The market is booming with new and different versions of these ancient foods.
 Places like Whole Foods, Sprouts and other health food stores have sections devoted to each of these items and the variety and selections keep growing.

 What is also booming is the price point for these things.
 Trendy foods can be sold for high prices and that is definitely the case for things like kombucha, kefir and fermented foods.
 Although competition is fierce among the various brands it has not driven prices down very much.
 As with anything else, the higher the quality the higher the price.
 Recently I found one of my favorite kefir drinks had a price hike of over $2 per quart within just about six months time.
 A small jar of fermented carrots can carry a $7 price tag and kombucha drinks are $2 – 5 per bottle.

 After all, these practices used to be a part of practically every kitchen.
 All we need to start this again is a few basic things like glass or ceramic containers; a few starting ingredients and starter cultures; a little bit of easy to acquire knowledge; and most of all encouragement to get past our initial distrust brought on by our current culture.
 It is okay to make these things.
 It is safe to make these things.
-You can easily make these things.
+Fermenting food is easy.
 Here is how: